Caring for Our Staff

 Staff Training and Development

-We arrange induction courses for new recruits so that they have a thorough understanding of our works and work with us to fulfil the Department’s service pledges.
-In 2015-16, we held four induction courses for a total of 163 newcomers.
+We arrange induction courses for new recruits to help them understand our performance pledges.
+In 2017-18, we held five induction courses for a total of 214 newcomers.

 Occupational Safety and Health Training

 To safeguard the occupational safety and health (OSH) of our colleagues, we organised as many as 21 OSH and other safety training courses for more than 2,000 employees in 2017-18.
 Course details and attendance breakdown are as follows:

 |Item||OSH and Other Safety Training Course Titles||Number of Attendees|

 Training Course for New Operators of Fork-lift Truck